MicrosoftDocs/win32/desktop-src/SecAuthN/tutorial-for-authenticating-web-pages.md

 ---
-Description: 'This tutorial highlights the different aspects that web developers should care about when designing pages for the web authorization flow for Windows 8.
-This section This sample demonstrates a two-page authorization flow.' ms.assetid: 'A26E09EF-6C7A-4F75-89A7-76086F63F3B1'
+Description: This tutorial highlights the different aspects that web developers should care about when designing pages for the web authorization flow for Windows 8.
+This section This sample demonstrates a two-page authorization flow. ms.assetid: A26E09EF-6C7A-4F75-89A7-76086F63F3B1
-title: Tutorial for authenticating web pages
+title: Tutorial for authenticating web pages ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Tutorial for authenticating web pages